EmilDohne/compressed-image/python/README.md

 ## Building the wheel

-Sometimes it is helpful to build the wheel locally when either trying to see how the package would be installed for users.
+Sometimes it is helpful to build the wheel locally when trying to see how the package would be installed for users.

 For building wheels the process is quite similar to the build but even easier!